top of page

 • Your contact details

-You can also make a donation to the Repair Café you visit.
-The funds raised help organizers cover costs such as event organization, volunteer catering, purchasing materials and tools, and more.
-You can also support us by sharing our information and activities with those around you!
+You can also make a donation (/don)to the Repair Café you visit.
+The money raised helps the organizers cover organizational costs, volunteer refreshments, and the purchase of materials and tools.
+You can also help us by sharing our information and activities with your friends and family!

 Everyone!
 The Repair Café is open to everyone, because beyond just a place to co-repair, it's also a friendly place to meet people, learn, and share knowledge.